U.S. Citizen Services

 If you are reporting an emergency concerning a U.S. citizen in Costa Rica, please see our emergency contact information.

-Embassy business hours are Monday–Friday from 8:00 a.m. to 4:30 p.m.
+ACS Walk-in emergency service hours are Monday – Friday, from 8:00 a.m. to 11:00 a.m.
 (Note: the Embassy is closed on U.S. and Costa Rican holidays)

 LOCATION AND ADDRESS